Singing from the Same Song Sheet: How Collaboration Between Legal and Communications Can Mitigate a Crisis

 Identifying a crisis and determining a course of action

-For nearly a decade, organisations both globally and in Latin America have identified damage to their reputations or brands among the top-five most significant risks they face – with this concern ranking number one or two in recent years.
+For the past decade, organisations both globally and in Latin America have identified damage to their reputations or brands among the top-five most significant risks they face – with this concern ranking number one or two in recent years.
 Indeed, every company faces challenges and issues in the normal course of business, whether legal, operational, financial, reputational or otherwise.
 Not all of them necessarily constitute a crisis situation.
 Simply defined, a crisis is any event or situation that poses a material threat to the operations, financial performance or reputation of the company and demands a rapid response.

 A crisis can be sparked by a single event or set in motion by a complex set of interconnected issues that may have been simmering in the background for an extended period.
 This spark can include any of a range of events, including: